LaunchCodeEducation/lchs/src/chapters/html/html-intro.rst

 (like the size of a section heading) and define the structure of the page (like the number of sections or placement of images).

-HTML uses two main components, elements and tags, to define the structure of a web page.
+HTML uses two main components, *elements* and *tags*, to define the structure of a web page.

 HTML Elements
 -------------

+With HTML, a programmer can add a lot of different types of content to a page.
+In this chapter, we focus on headings, paragraphs, images, and more.

 When a programmer creates a web page, they break the content down by type: